Arthur B. Culvahouse Jr.: McCain campaign

 In May 2008, Culvahouse was chosen to head presumptive Republican presidential nominee John McCain's search for a vice presidential running mate, the first time that Culvahouse had ever been involved in a presidential campaign.
 At the same time, he won a third four-year term to the chairmanship of his law firm.
-Culvahouse was mentioned in the American Bar Association's journal as a possible Attorney General in a John McCain presidency, because "a lot of Democrats in Washington respect him and he has private access to a lot of ears on Capitol Hill."
+Culvahouse was mentioned in the ABA Journal as a possible Attorney General in a John McCain presidency, because "a lot of Democrats in Washington respect him and he has private access to a lot of ears on Capitol Hill."

 McCain's pick of Sarah Palin for vice president led to controversy over the vetting process.
 In 2009, Culvahouse defended his vetting in a speech to the Republican National Lawyers Association: Palin "had a lot of capacity.
 The mistake I made -- and we've laughed about it since -- after giving [McCain] that advice, he said, 'Well, what's your bottom line?'
 I said, 'John.
 High risk, high reward.'
 And his response, ‘You shouldn't have told me that, I've been a risk-taker all of my life.'"

 “Me and two of my most cynical partners interviewed [Palin], and came away impressed,” Culvahouse said.